NinoDiscord/Nino/README.md

 #
 # Default: "development"
 environment: "development" or "production"

-# Enables the `Relay` component to relay information from the bot
-# with the frontend.
-This isn't recommended for smaller instances.
-#
-# Default: false
-relay: true

 # Sets the DSN url for configuring Sentry, this is not recommended on smaller instances!
 #